-Dashboard – Check if your improvement worked
+Dashboard – Check your employee morale data

 The Mood KPI is your baseline.
 Think of it as “where you are” or what result to expect on a normal day.